 By signing up to the stakeholder group, you will have the opportunity to attend creative development sessions, have your input in key decisions, and attend special events that are open to the group.

 You will be invited to periodic creative stakeholder meetings to discuss developments, current and future plans.
 These will be a mixture of facilitated discussion sessions and more open planning events where you can bring your own discussions to the agenda.
 This will also be an opportunity to connect with and learn from other local artists and cultural leaders.
 You will also have the opportunity to put yourself forward for election and sit on the board of Global Grooves.
 The board position will enable you to represent the voice of our creative community, contribute to strategy, and vote on key decisions.

 What’s the commitment?

-By becoming a member of the stakeholder group you will have no legal obligations.
-If you wish put yourself forward for an non-executive position on the Global Grooves board you will be provided with a board recruitment pack that will outline all key practical, legal and compulsory obligations.
-We expect to recruit for this position in around October.
+By becoming a member of the stakeholder group, you will have no legal obligations.
+If you wish put yourself forward for a non-executive position on the Global Grooves board, you will be provided with a board recruitment pack that will outline all key practical, legal and compulsory obligations.

 - Artists and creatives of any discipline

 Please follow the link below to the sign up form which will allow you to input your details.